Madoshakalaka/yew-interop/README.md

     <ScriptEffect {script}/>
     <ComponentA/>
     <ComponentB/>
-    // <ScriptEffect {script}> !!! do not place here, otherwise it would render first
+    // <ScriptEffect {script}/> !!! do not place here, otherwise it would render first
     </>
 }
 ```